 The National Eating Disorders Association invited Dr. Zucker and Claire Mysko, internationally recognized body image expert, to co-faciliate a webinar on pregnancy and body image/eating disordered concerns.
-This event will take place November 21, 2013.

 Jessica conducted numerous workshops addressing pregnancy, maternal mental health issues, and attachment at the Institute for Girls’ Development.

 Jessica participated in a roundtable media briefing and screening of This Emotional Life at the Paley Center for Media in New York City for New York area writers and reporters.
 Panelists explored the importance of establishing healthy social connec- tions in infancy and the latest science in understanding the bond between parents and children.
-Hosted by Dr. Daniel Gilbert, a Harvard psychologist and author, the television documentary series premiered January 2010 on PBS.
+Hosted by Dr. Daniel Gilbert, a Harvard psychologist and author, the television documentary series premiered in 2010 on PBS.
 The series addresses issues organized around improving social relationships, understanding complex emotional struggles, and searching for greater happiness.
 Project partners include: Paul Allen’s Vulcan Productions, Method, WGBH Boston Nova Science, Cause and Affect, Kunhardt McGee Productions, Vox Global Mandate, and Fleishman-Hillard.

-Jessica presented her research on female embodiment, sexual development, and the daughtering experience in pornography at the American Psychological Association’s Division of Psychoanalysis meeting as an invited panelist in 2008 in New York City.
+Jessica presented her research on female embodiment, sexual development, and the daughtering experience in pornography at the American Psychological Association’s Division of Psychoanalysis meeting as an invited panelist in New York City.
 She collaborated with Drs.
 Muriel Dimen, Katie Gentile, and Virginia Goldner.
 The title of her paper is “Lights, Camera, Attachment: Female Embodiment as Seen Through the Lens of Pornography”.